-At every cross-roads in life we have to make the decision to reflect God or ourselves.
+At every crossroads in life, we have to decide to reflect God or ourselves.
 When I gaze at what is in my heart, I know which one I want – and this situation is no different.

-Chronic illness is never an excuse for our loved one to behave badly, but it is always an opportunity for us to extend patience.
+Chronic illness is never an excuse for our loved ones to behave badly, but it is always an opportunity for us to extend patience.

 Relationships are opportunities for us to love like Jesus.
 So let’s make the most of them!

-There can be a temptation to treat our frustration with our chronically ill friend as ‘spiritual’ problem.
+There can be a temptation to treat our frustration with our chronically-ill friend as a “spiritual” problem.
 I don’t think such a thing exists.

 In the end, there is only one thing that is always the solution: we need to pray and ask God for help.
 If we profess to be Christians, we need to be honest with ourselves.
 God’s way is not hatred.
 It’s love.

-The more time we spend gazing on God’s love as portrayed in the Bible, the more time we spend with Him, the more time we take to discuss and question and ponder, and share His love, the more it will transform our lives, and the more we will be able to love.
+The more time we spend gazing at God’s love as portrayed in the Bible, the more time we spend with Him, and the more time we take to discuss, question, ponder, and share His love, the more it will transform our lives – and the more we will be able to love.

 I have prayed so many times: God I don’t have enough love for this person right now.
 If you want me to love, you’re going to have to do everything – because I cannot.

-Sometimes to love another human seems like an impossible task.
-And it is for us, but it never is to God.
+Sometimes to love another human seems like an impossible task – and for us it is, but for God, it never is.
 What a relief!

 After working for several years in the public health sector, Emily is now studying theology.
 She believes we are all called to love suffering people because that's what Jesus did.
 She is passionate about equipping and encouraging others to do just that and founded www.calledtowatch.com for the family and friends of those with chronic illnesses.
 As well as uncovering God's presence in the chaos of life, she enjoys reading, running, and writing.
 Check out her memoir Two Sisters & a Brain Tumour.